-Interestingly, damage to the amygdala may result in faster integration of false limbs into the central body representation.
-Spengler et al. investigated RHI responses in two monozygotic twin sisters with focal bilateral amygdala damage and 20 healthy women.
-The twins showed a faster (almost immediate) illusion onset and increased vividness ratings of the illusion compared with the healthy controls.
-These findings were followed up by a volumetric brain morphometry study on 57 healthy participants, showing a positive correlation between amygdala volume and RHI onset; smaller amygdala volumes were associated with a faster RHI onset.
-Spengler et al. suggested that the amygdala, given its involvement in threat processing, might constitute the focal area of an evolutionary mechanism that protects us against distortion of body perceptions.
-However, malleability to bodily illusions might conversely be considered to serve an evolutionary function in that they are examples of efficient perceptual processing in the face of sensory uncertainty and perceptual ambiguity.
+Interestingly, damage to the amygdala may result in faster integration of false limbs into the central body representation64.
+Spengler et al.64 investigated RHI responses in two monozygotic twin sisters with focal bilateral amygdala damage, and 20 healthy women.
+The twins showed a faster (almost immediate) illusion onset and increased vividness ratings of the illusion as compared to the healthy controls.
+These findings were followed up by a volumetric brain morphometry study on 57 healthy participants, showing a positive correlation between amygdala volume and RHI onset64; smaller amygdala volumes were associated with a faster RHI onset.
+Spengler et al.64 suggested that the amygdala, given its involvement in threat processing, might constitute the focal area of an evolutionary mechanism that protects us against distortion of body perceptions.
+However, malleability to bodily illusions might conversely be considered to serve an evolutionary function in that they are examples of efficient perceptual processing in the face of sensory uncertainty and perceptual ambiguity^{21,130}.
 Moreover, bodily illusions are typically not associated with any unpleasant emotions.
-On the contrary, some participants spontaneously express emotions of surprise, fascination and joy, so it is not clear to us why a bodily illusion would constitute a threatening perception as suggested by Spengler and colleagues.
-We also note that the reported illusion onset times in the healthy control group were much longer (mean 134 s) than in several other previous RHI studies, where onset times range in the order of 10-20 s are typically reported5,13,15,131; moreover, from the report it was not clear what specific illusory sensations the participants were instructed to base their onset reports on, so the very long onset times are difficult to interpret.
+On the contrary, some participants spontaneously express emotions of surprise, fascination, and joy, so it is not clear to us why a bodily illusion would constitute a threatening perception as suggested by Spengler and colleagues64.
+We also note that the reported illusion onset times in the healthy control group were much longer (mean 134 seconds) than in several other previous RHI studies, where onset times range in the order of 10 to 20 seconds are typically reported^{5,13,15,131}; moreover, from the report it was not clear what specific illusory sensations the participants were instructed to base their onset reports on, so the very long onset times are difficult to interpret.

-Reader and Crucianelli proposed an alternative interpretation of Spengler and colleagues findings, by suggesting that the role of the amygdala might rather reflect sensory feedback being prioritized over existing knowledge of how one's body is typically experienced.
+Reader and Crucianelli132 proposed an alternative interpretation of Spengler and colleagues'64 findings, by suggesting that the role of the amygdala might rather reflect sensory feedback being prioritised over existing knowledge of how one's body is typically experienced133.
 They proposed that the amygdala may be sensitive to discrepancy between established sensory expectations regarding the real body and incoming sensory information, which could help mediate between bottom-up and top-down processes in the RHI and sense of bodily self.
-In favour of this, the amygdala is known to be involved in multisensory processing and seems to respond more vigorously to novel multisensory input, suggesting a capacity for distinguishing new from prior (or expected) sensory experience.
-Furthermore, the functional and anatomical connectivity of the amygdala suggests that it is well situated for supporting cortical areas that are commonly associated with the sense of body ownership134-136 such as the posterior parietal cortex and the ventral premotor cortex.
-As such, the amygdala may be involved in comparing pre-existing knowledge of one's own body (that the hidden real hand is spatially distinct from the rubber hand) with ongoing sensory feedback (the visuotactile correlations) and provide an internal signal for conflict detection that opposes the illusion, i.e. limiting the influence of sensory information until it is strong enough to override experience.
-However, the lack of amygdala activity in fMRI studies focusing on the period during which the illusion develops may speak against this hypothesis.
-For example, in Chancel et al., analysing the first 12 s of illusion induction, no activation in amygdala was observed related to the RHI, visuotactile synchrony or visuotactile asynchrony (but negative findings in fMRI studies are typically difficult to interpret).
+In favour of this, the amygdala is known to be involved in multisensory processing, 134 and seems to respond more vigorously to novel multisensory input, ^{135,136} suggesting a capacity for distinguishing new from prior (or expected) sensory experience.
+Furthermore, the functional and anatomical connectivity of the amygdala suggests that it is well situated for supporting cortical areas that are commonly associated with the sense of body ownership, ^{135-137} such as the posterior parietal cortex and the ventral premotor cortex (e.g., 40).
+As such, the amygdala may be involved in comparing pre-existing knowledge of one's own body (that the hidden real hand is spatially distinct from the rubber hand) with ongoing sensory feedback (the visuotactile correlations) and provide an internal signal for conflict detection that opposes the illusion, i.e., limiting the influence of sensory information until it is strong enough to override experience133.
+However, the lack of amygdala activity in fMRI studies focusing on the period during which the illusion develops^{5,33} may speak against this hypothesis.
+For example, in Chancel et al., 33 analysing the first 12 seconds of illusion induction, no activation in amygdala was observed related to the RHI, visuotactile synchrony, or visuotactile asynchrony (but negative findings in fMRI studies are typically difficult to interpret).
 Thus, the precise role of amygdala in body ownership is still unclear and require further investigation.